robinhood-suite/robinhood4/doc/robinhood.rst

 This is RobinHood's representation of a filesystem entry and the metadata associated with it.

-For now, it is a structure that represents the most common metadata attributes (name, size, owner, ...) of POSIX filesystems.
-In the future, it will also handle extended attributes, and user defined attributes.
+It is a structure that represents the most common metadata attributes (name, size, owner, ...) of an entry (file, directory, symlink, ...) in a POSIX filesystem.
+An fsentry is also able to hold structured extended attributes.

 Each fsentry is uniquely identified by an ID.